-3.25 Sexual Misconduct - Violation of the UH System Student Sexual Misconduct Policy including, but not limited to, engaging in or attempting to engage in sexual assault, sexual exploitation, sexual intimidation, sexual harassment, nonconsensual sexual contact, intimate partner violence (domestic violence and dating violence) and/or stalking.
+3.18 Sexual Misconduct - Violation of the UH System Student Sexual Misconduct Policy including, but not limited to, engaging in, or attempting to engage in sexual assault, sexual exploitation, sexual intimidation, sexual harassment, nonconsensual sexual contact, retaliation, sexual violence, intimate partner violence (domestic violence and dating violence) and/or stalking.

-3.26 Theft - Theft, or attempted theft, of property or services from any person or any business on University grounds.
+3.19 Theft/Possession of Stolen Property - Theft, or attempted theft, of property or services from any person or any business on University grounds or possessing property known to be stolen and that may be identified as property of the University or any other person or institution.

-3.27 Unauthorized Use of Alcoholic Beverages - Possession, distribution, or consumption of alcoholic beverages except during events or in circumstances authorized by University officials and/or failure to comply with state or University regulations regarding the use or sale of alcoholic beverages.
+3.20 Unauthorized Use of Alcoholic Beverages - Possession, distribution, or consumption of alcoholic beverages except during events or in circumstances authorized by University officials, presenting a threat to oneself or others due to being under the influence of alcoholic beverages or other drugs, and/or failure to comply with state or University regulations regarding the use or sale of alcoholic beverages including but not limited to use of alcohol by anyone under 21 years of age or providing alcohol to someone under 21 years of age.

-3.28 Unauthorized Use of Property or Service - Unauthorized use of property or services or unauthorized possession of University property or the property of any other person or business.
+3.21 Unauthorized Use of Property or Service - Unauthorized use of property or services, including unauthorized use of the University's name, or unauthorized possession of University property or the property of any other person or business.

-3.29 Unauthorized Use of University Keys - Unauthorized use, distribution, duplication, or possession of any key(s), access card(s), or access code(s) issued for any building, laboratory, facility, room, or other University property.
+3.22 Unauthorized Use of University Keys - Unauthorized use, distribution, duplication, or possession of any key(s), access card(s), or access code(s) issued for any building, laboratory, facility, room, or other University property.

-3.30 Use, Manufacture, Distribution, Sale, Offer for Sale, or Possession of Controlled Substances or Drug Paraphernalia - The use, manufacture, distribution, sale, offer for sale, or possession of any controlled substances, including but not limited to, barbiturates, hallucinogens, amphetamines, cocaine, opium, heroin, or marijuana.
+3.23 Use, Manufacture, Distribution, Sale, Offer for Sale, or Possession of Controlled Substances or Drug Paraphernalia - The use, manufacture, distribution, sale, offer for sale, or possession of any controlled substances, including but not limited to, barbiturates, hallucinogens, amphetamines, cocaine, opium, heroin, marijuana, or misuse of prescription drugs.
 Controlled Substances and Drug Paraphernalia are defined by Texas law.

-3.31 Violation of Campus Recreation Policies - Violation of the published policies, rules, and/or regulations of the Department of Campus Recreation.
+3.24 Violation of Campus Recreation Policies - Violation of the published policies, rules, and/or regulations of the Campus Recreation and Wellness Center.

-3.32 Violation of University of Houston-Clear Lake and University of Houston System Policies and Procedures - Violation of University and System policies and procedures including, but not limited to, those published in the UHCL Student Handbook.
+3.25 Violation of University of Houston-Clear Lake and University of Houston System Policies and Procedures - Violation of University and System policies and procedures including, but not limited to, those published in the UHCL Student Handbook.

-3.33 Violation of Probation or Suspension- Violation of the Code while on disciplinary probation or disciplinary suspension, or violation of the terms of disciplinary probation or disciplinary suspension.
+3.26 Violation of Probation or Suspension- Violation of the Code while on disciplinary probation or disciplinary suspension, or violation of the terms of disciplinary probation or disciplinary suspension.

-3.34 Violation of Student Housing and Residential Life Policies, Procedures and/or License Agreements - Violation of the terms of a University housing License Agreement or the published policies, rules and/or regulations of the Department of Student Housing and Residential Life including, but not limited to, the following:
+3.27 Violation of Student Housing and Residential Life Policies, Procedures and/or License Agreements - Violation of the terms of a University housing License Agreement or the published policies, rules and/or regulations of the Department of Student Housing and Residential Life including, but not limited to, the following:

 a.
-Alcohol - Violation of Student Housing and Residential Life policies regarding the possession, distribution and consumption of alcoholic beverages including:
+Alcohol - Violation of Student Housing and Residential Life policies regarding the possession, distribution, and consumption of alcoholic beverages.